 Dr Josh Chong earned his degree in Medicine and Surgery with honours.
 And has since used his medical expertise to assist men and women to look their best, using proven clinical science.

 His knowledge and expertise in the said fields were further developed through various training which encompassed general surgery, orthopaedic surgery, cardiology, and anaesthesia, among others.

 According to Miss Iqbal, hair restoration has always been a fulfilling job for her.
-She said it is gratifying to see how people’s lives transform when they feel better about themselves inturn boosting their confidence.
+She said it is gratifying to see how people’s lives transform when they feel better about themselves, brimming with new found confidence.

-Unlike every other clinic in the country, this hair restoration team, focuses solely on the treatments and procedures related to hair restoration.
+Unlike every other clinic in Singapore, this hair restoration team, focuses solely on the treatments and procedures related to hair restoration.

 While many clinics out there place emphasis on a wide variety of aesthetic services like fillers for the face, botox injections and laser treatments.

 This hair restoration duo of Dr Joshua Chong and Fazilah Iqbal is flooded with streams of patients from all directions, asking the same question…

 Can you help me to stop hair loss?

 The answer is often, an emphatic YES.
 And it comes down their scientific approach to hair loss treatments.